-Awad and Young (1979) determined the changes in the cell wall-degrading enzymes cellulase, polygalacturonase and pectinmethylesterase, as a function of the ripening process in avocados.
+AWAD and YOUNG (1979) determined the changes in the cell wall-degrading enzymes (cellulase, polygalacturonase, and pectinmethylesterase) as a function of the ripening process in avocados.
 Our study of the ultrastructural changes which occur in the wall during ripening of avocados shows a good correlation with these enzymatic activities.
-TEM and FFEM reveal a loss of the matrix and middle lamella of the wall, followed by apparent separation and possible shortening of the wall striations which are presumably cellulose.
+The TEM and FFEM reveal a loss of the matrix and middle lamella of the wall, followed by apparent separation and possible shortening of the wall striations which are presumably cellulose.
 In the SEM, these transitions in structure are manifested by a change in the plane of separation during preparation of the tissue taken at various stages of ripening.
 All of these ultrastructural changes may be due to the loss of pectins resulting from increased activity of pectinases such as polygalacturonase.

-Three related pieces of information support this conclusion: (1) The changes in wall structure coincide with the rise in activity of polygalacturonase (Zauberman and Schiffmann-Nadel 1972; Awad and Young, 1979), and, a breakdown of the middle lamella and cell separation correlates with the high activity of these enzymes.
-(2) Knee et al. (1977) and Ben- Aire, et al. (1979a) reported that the first evidence of wall dissolution involves a degradation of the middle lamella, attributable to pectinase activity.
-Also, Ben-Aire et al. (1979a) observed that, with the application of exogenous polygalacturonase to fruit tissues of pears and apples, the middle lamella was broken down.
-(3) Using a cytochemical technique to localize pectin esters, Albersheim et al. (1960) reported that pectin was distributed throughout the cell walls as well as being localized in the degradation of the striations into greater relief, which is consistent with the pattern we have observed.
+Three related pieces of information support this conclusion.
+(1) The changes in wall structure coincide with the rise in activity of polygalacturonase (ZAUBERMAN and SCHIFFMANN-NADEL 1972; AWAD and YOUNG 1979), and a breakdown of the middle lamella and cell separation correlates with the high activity of these enzymes.
+(2) KNEE et al. (1977) and BEN-AIRE, KISLEV, and FRENKEL (1979) reported that the first evidence of wall dissolution involves a degradation of the middle lamella, attributable to pectinase activity.
+Also, BEN-AIRE, KISLEV, and FRENKEL (1979) observed that, with the application of exogenous polygalacturonase to fruit tissues of pears and apples, the middle lamella was broken down.
+(3) Using a cytochemical technique to localize pectin esters, ALBERSHEIM et al. (1960) reported that pectin was distributed throughout the cell walls as well as being localized in the middle lamella region of onion root cells.
+Using the same technique on preclimacteric avocado fruit, we observed a similar distribution of pectins (see figs. 14, 15).
+Thus, a degradation of the pectin or matrix material throughout the wall would tend to bring the visualization of the striations into greater relief, which is consistent with the pattern we have observed.

-TEM, SEM, as well as FFEM all indicate that some striations persist even in the very soft fruits.
+The TEM and SEM, as well as FFEM, all indicate that some striations persist even in the very soft fruits.
 However, all three preparative techniques also indicate degradation or loss of structural components of the cell wall during ripening.
-Although the precise role of cellulase in wall degradation is not clearly understood, the correlation of increased cellulase activity (Awad and Young 1979) with apparent loss of structural integrity, both in this study, as well as that of Ben-Aire et al. (1979), is consistent with the idea that structural breakdown of the cell wall involves a degradation of cellulose as well as pectins.
+Although the precise role of cellulase in wall degradation is not clearly understood, the correlation of increased cellulase activity (AwAD and YOUNG 1979) with apparent loss of structural integrity, both in this study and that of BEN-AIRE, KISLEV, and FRENKEL (1979), is consistent with the idea that structural breakdown of the cell wall involves a degradation of cellulose as well as pectins.

-Taiz and Jones (1970), Jones (1972), and Juniper (1977), suggested that the plasmodesmata might be a site of release of wall hydrolytic enzymes, based on evidence of earlier and increased wall degradation in the vicinity of the plasmodesmata of barley aleurone layers.
-On the other hand, Ben-Aire et al. (1979a) observed few degradative changes in the region of the plasmodesmata either in naturally ripening apples or pears or in fruits to which exogenously applied wall hydrolytic enzymes were added.
+TAIZ and JONES (1970), JONES (1972), and JUNI-PER (1977) suggested that the plasmodesmata might be a site of release of wall-hydrolytic enzymes, based on evidence of earlier and increased wall degradation in the vicinity of the plasmodesmata of barley aleurone layers.
+On the other hand, BEN-AIRE, KISLEV, and FRENKEL (1979) observed few degradative changes in the region of the plasmodesmata either in naturally ripening apples or pears or in fruits to which exogenously applied wall-hydrolytic enzymes were added.
 Based on different staining characteristics of the plasmodesmatal region, they suggested that the wall in this area is apparently different in composition from other regions of the wall.